 At NYU, the Principal Investigator (PI) has the authority to decide when a subrecipient relationship is necessary to further the objectives of the sponsor award.
 The PI works closely with the Contract Office in the Office of Sponsored Programs (OSP) to develop and negotiate the subrecipient agreement.
 Moreover, the PI is responsible for monitoring the subrecipient’s programmatic progress and compliance with the requirements of the subaward agreement.

 The PI is responsible for determining the need for a subaward for the sponsored project.
 Please make sure to follow these guidelines:

 Proposals should include:

-The submission process mandates that, while subawards are initiated by the Department, but they must be negotiated and issued by the Contract Office.
+The submission process mandates that, while subawards are initiated by the PI or Department, they must be negotiated and issued by OSP:

 The PI must monitor the subrecipient’s programmatic and financial performance, including the statement of work and reviewing all invoices.
 The PI must also monitor the subawardee’s scientific progress in terms of the SOW and any required milestones.

 Subawards should be closed out in a timely manner.
-Final technical and financial reports as well as a final invoice are required to close the subaward.
-Departments should ensure subrecipient submits a final invoice to NYU, generally, no later than 60 days after the end of the sub-award period.
+Final technical and financial reports, as well as a final invoice are required to close the subaward.
+PIs/Departments should ensure that the subrecipient submits all necessary documentation to NYU, generally no later than 60 days after the end of the sub-award period.
 Timely and correct closeout may involve interfacing with SPA, OSP and Procurement.